 - The Blue Lagoon is also open in the evening.
 On my fourth trip, I plan on exploring this option as I imagine it will be much emptier and could be more magical in the dark.
 There is also, of course, the option of having dinner at the lovely Lava restaurant.
 If you have done this do comment below on how you found the experience!

-Feel free to also check out some other Blue Lagoon Iceland Reviews on Trip Advisor – everyone is looking for something different from their experience.
+Check out some other Blue Lagoon Iceland Reviews on Trip Advisor – everyone is looking for something different from their experience.

 And if you are looking for the Northern Lights – and who isn’t! – check out this app and site: